awsdocs/aws-encryption-sdk-docs/doc_source/configure.md

 Next, move your ciphertext to the `us-west-2` Region\.
 You don't need to re\-encrypt the ciphertext\.

 To decrypt the ciphertext in strict mode in the `us-west-2` Region, instantiate the multi\-Region\-aware symbol with the key ARN of the related multi\-Region key in the `us-west-2` Region\.
-If you specify the key ARN of a related multi\-Region key in a different Region \(including `us-east-1`, where it was encrypted\), the multi\-Region\-aware symbol will make a cross\-Region call for that CMK\.
+If you specify the key ARN of a related multi\-Region key in a different Region \(including `us-east-1`, where it was encrypted\), the multi\-Region\-aware symbol will make a cross\-Region call for that AWS KMS key\.

 When decrypting in strict mode, the multi\-Region\-aware symbol requires a key ARN\.
 It accepts only one key ARN from each set of related multi\-Region keys\.